wayne-xyz/Playsense-ID/README.md

 - Enable the audio haptic feature set the pydaulsense `sendReport[1]=0x01`
 - Enable the audio from the built-in speaker(normal audio) set the pydualsense `sendReport[1]=0x02` ??
+- Change the usb port can change the audio haptic or built-in speaker
+- Denoise model and normal micphone model ? ?

 ## Note